Intelligent-CAT-Lab/BugFarm/README.md

 ## Contact

-For any questions or issues, please contact [Ali Reza Ibrahimzada](https://alirezai.cs.illinois.edu/).
+For any questions or issues, please contact [Ali Reza Ibrahimzada](https://alirezai.cs.illinois.edu/) or open an issue on GitHub.